Get to know our Advocate Rev. Loni Vaitohi

 The Advocate for the Working for Justice Circle is Rev Loni Vaitohi.
 We asked Loni to tell us something about himself.

-What I am doing now: ministering in a diverse socio-political and religious community.
+What I am doing now: ministering in a multicultural Christian community in a diverse socio-political and religious community.

 My Greatest achievement is my children

 My Mum and Dad always taught me family values and sacrifices

 My favourite bible passage is ‘To act justly and to love mercy and to walk humbly with your God’.
 (Micah 6:8)

 Pope John Paul II visited Alice Springs in 1986.
 In his speech to the Aboriginal and Torres Strait Islanders at Blatherskite Park he said this: “…And the Church herself in Australia will not be fully the Church that Jesus wants her to be until you have made your contribution to her life and until that contribution has been joyfully received by others”.

 The Pope touches on something central to the Christian Gospel and justice.
 That is, we cannot be fully ‘us’ without the ‘other’.
 If we do not look after the ‘other’, whether individually, corporately, nationally or internationally, we are the poorer for it.